Honeybush Tea: Sweet, Caffeine Free Kratom Tea

 Honeybush is closely related to rooibos, but tends to have a sweeter, more mellow taste.
 If you look at the leaves, they are a little bit darker and chunkier than rooibos.

-It is in the Cyclopia genus, and honeybush is a common term used to describe upwards of five different species.
+Honeybush is in the Cyclopia genus, and the term honeybush is actually used to describe upwards of five different species.

-It is this adaptive trait which allows it to be harvest by simply cutting it at the base.
+It’s this adaptive trait which allows it to be harvested by simply cutting it at the base.
 From harvest, it can take two or three years before it regenerates and is able to be harvested again.
-As a result, honeybush cultivators are only able to harvest a third of their crops each year.
+As a result, honeybush cultivators are only able to reap a third of their crops each year.

 Honeybush Tea Origin

-Honeybush tea is cultivated on farms in the small geographical region it grows in South Africa.
-Given the limited area that it can grow in, most of the cultivators are in close proximity to each other.
+Honeybush tea is cultivated on farms in the small region of South Africa that it grows in.
+Most of the cultivators are in close proximity to each other.
 This has given them the unique opportunity to create industry wide standards that are employed by most honeybush farmers and exporters.

-While some honeybush is still wild harvested, most honeybush is cultivated.
+While some honeybush is still wild-harvested, most honeybush is cultivated.
 The cultivated fields are not typical monocrops, however.
-To create the most sustainable harvest, while also increasing yields, the native flora is encouraged to grow along with it.
-Furthermore, it is organically grown, primarily because non-organic fertilizer was cost prohibitive in the early years of honeybush production.
+Native flora is encouraged to grow along with honeybush plants to create the most sustainable harvest while also increasing yields.
+Furthermore, it’s organically grown.
+This is actually common, because non-organic fertilizer was cost prohibitive in the early years of honeybush production.